 - interdisciplinary: by combining the competencies of the Faculties of Communication and Economics, the programme proposes a unique, all-round education in fields such as politics, communication, management, public economics, law, and sociology;

-- inter-university: this Master programme is part of the "Swiss Public Administration Network" (www.swipan.ch) subsidised by the Swiss Confederation.
-Besides promoting the mobility of students, this university partnership (USI, Berne, Lausanne/IDHEAP) offers a wide range of specialisations, two of which take place in Lugano.
-After completing the core courses (1st year) students may decide to undertake the subsequent specialisation stage at another University in the network;
+- inter-university: this Master programme is part of the "Swiss Public Administration Network" (www.swipan.ch) subsidized by the Swiss Confederation.
+Besides promoting the mobility of students, this university partnership (USI, Berne, Lausanne/IDHEAP) offers a wide range of specializations, two of which take place in Lugano.
+After completing the core courses (1st year) students may decide to undertake the subsequent specialization stage at another University in the network;

 - intercultural: the organization and teaching methods of this graduate course echo some of the unique aspects of Switzerland: multiculturalism, multilingualism, and federalism.
 An approach which is attentive to cultural differences, the choice of teaching languages, and the different origins of the students: all these factors together underpin the acquisition of intercultural skills and enrich the students' language proficiency - crucial prerequisites for future professionals in this field.